Pension income

-The pension income is payable only in South Africa but can be remitted offshore.
-Since it’s from a South African source it will be subject to tax in South Africa but also subject to the provisions of any Double Taxation Agreement that may exist between South Africa and the country of residence.
+Retirement income payable in South Africa is deemed to be from a South African source and it will in general be subject to tax in South Africa.
+However, this income may also be subject to the provisions of a Double Taxation Agreement that may exist between South Africa and the existing country of residence, which will determine the ultimate taxing rights.

 Most periodic annuities and pensions are taxed in full in South Africa, regardless of tax residency.
 This means you’ll need to include the income in your South African tax return in your new country of residence as well.